gvwilson/thirdbit/fiction/madica/index.md

 "Not in one piece," the cat rumbled.

 Madica swallowed a sudden lump in her throat.
 "Of course not," she said.
-Beneath her, the zombie robots were turning thesmselves into a giant living net.
+Beneath her, the zombie robots were turning themselves into a giant living net.
 Hands held ankles, claws held paws, tentacles wrapped around each other, and as each zombie added itself, they got closer and closer to the fairy, the cat, and the sniffling dinosaur floating near